catman85/juce-plugin-template-vscode/README.md

 1. Go to your project foler and `Builds/LinuxMakeFile`.
 Run `make CONFIG=Debug` to make sure you can build the file, and not missing any dependencies.
 1. Execute the executable located in `Builds/LinuxMakefile/build/DemoApp` or check that your vst is created, depending on the options you set in Projucer
 1. `sudo pacman -S gdb` for the debugger to work
+1. If you run into problems while building the AudioPluginHost, in order to use the APH launch config, make sure you have installed the `ladspa` package.

 ### Mac build
 Open and run the app once from xcode to generate some files that are necessary for the build task to run.